swajid/review_and_read_ahead/README.md

      3. Password protect original research, encrypt emails to advisers/everyone

+     "It's a box of chocolates, you never know what will happen, but protect your work" - dad

      "Stay away from envious (lousy) people" - dad (~2011) Or one if cannot, minimize their influence over work/life (1,2,3) Keep their garbage comments / negativity in email as much as possible